 - 1. DRWV will actively support the missions of groups with grassroots advocacy missions, not including lobbying.
 (PADD, PAIMI, PAIR, PATBI) - 2.
 DRWV will develop and conduct disability rights outreach to educate unserved and underserved populations of people with disabilities about their rights and DRWV's services.
-(PAAT, PAIMI, PADD, PAIR, PATBI, PAVA, CAP, PABSS) - 3.
+(PAAT, PADD, PAIMI, PAIR, PATBI, PAVA, CAP, PABSS) - 3.
 DRWV will provide outreach to increase public awareness of Traumatic Brain Injury (TBI).
 (PATBI) - 4.
-DRWV will host a Disability Law Symposium covering a variety of current disability related issues, and will serve as an educational and recruiting tool for legal work on disability rights.
+DRWV will offer education to attorneys on a variety of current disability related issues, which will serve as an educational and recruiting tool for legal work on disability rights.
 (PADD, PAIMI, PAIR, PATBI) - 5.
-DRWV will provide Supported Decision Making training to nonprofit organizations, parent advocacy groups, and various state and local organizations.
-(PADD, PAIMI, PAIR, PATBI) - 6.
-DRWV will host a conference to train high school students and families about their rights and opportunities related to transition planning.
-(CAP, PABSS, PADD, PAIMI, PAIR, PATBI) - 7.
-DRWV will provide Psychiatric Advance Directives training to three (3) organizations who promote self-advocacy for individuals with mental illness.
-(PAIMI)
+DRWV will provide Supported Decision Making training to at least three (3) nonprofit organizations, parent advocacy groups, and various state and local organizations.
+(PADD, PAIMI, PAIR, PATBI)

+- 6. DRWV will provide Psychiatric Advance Directives training to at least ten (10) individuals with mental illness and other stakeholders.
+(PAIMI) - 7.
+DRWV will provide employment rights training to at least two (2) organizations who focus on finding employment or removing barriers to employment for individuals with disabilities.
+(PADD, PAIMI, PAIR, PATBI, CAP)